Pratik-Shrivastava/Collection-Framework/README.md

 ---

 This is an introduction to the **Java Collection Framework**.
-More details on individual collections will be covered in upcoming sections. 🚀
+More details on individual collections will be covered in the theory sections. 🚀